Customize Main Chat Flow¶

 Chatbot Request¶

 This is for a chatbot to ask a user a question or perform a certain action.
 The chatbot must wait for a user to respond to such a request before moving the conversation forward.
-Currently, Juji supports five types of chatbot request:
+Currently, Juji supports several types of chatbot request as described below.

 Chatbot Message¶

 This is for a chatbot to send a message to a user without waiting for a user's response.
-Currently, Juji supports three types of chatbot message.
+Currently, Juji supports several types of chatbot messages as explained below in detail.

-IMPORTANT TIP If you intend to have your chatbot wait for a user input and respond to it before moving on, make sure you choose Make a Request
+IMPORTANT TIP If you intend to have your chatbot wait for a user input before moving on, make sure you choose Make a Request

 .
 Otherwise, your chatbot simply ignores any user input even if the message is worded like a question.
 As the example shown below, T6 will not wait for a user's input but T5 will.
 Note the chat icon appearing on T5, indicating T5 is a "true" question.